jimmy6616/Rotorflight-Ethos-LUA/README.md

 If telemetry is working properly on your system, the Lua scripts should work as well.

 # Installation
-Download the [latest release](https://github.com/rotorflight/rotorflight-configurator/releases) and copy the contents of the SCRIPTS folder to your transmitter.
+Download the [latest release](https://github.com/rotorflight/rotorflight-configurator/releases) Unzip and copy the contents to the SCRIPTS folder to your transmitter.

-and copy the contents of the SCRIPTS folder to your transmitter.